antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 Again we're going to find out which genes make a difference, but now in a specific subset of genes that has been annotated to have Transcription Factor activity.
 This is gathered from databases that collect that information from peer reviewed publications.
 * In field 3 select **Find Differential expression between groups** Click **Next**
-* Like before, select the track that contains information about the cell types, *mes_adrn_nc (3cat)*.
+* Like before, select the track that contains information about the cell types, *mes\_adrn\_nc (3 cat)*.
 * We're now also going to filter for a specific gene filter.
 In the **Gene Filters** section, choose from the bottom dropdown the category *C: geneannot* as **Gene set**.
 Now click again on the **same dropdown**, and you will see that the dropdown list has expanded with different subcategories.
 Select the subcategory transcription factors, *SC: TF (945)*.
 Click **Next**.
 * In the next screen we're asked to further filter for the specific types of samples to compare.
-Here we're focusing on the difference between ADRN and MES; select these (i.e. uncheck neural_crest).
+Here we're focusing on the difference between ADRN and MES; select these (i.e. uncheck neural\_crest).
 Click **Next**.
 * A list of genes appears.
 Investigate the top 4 by clicking on the hyperlinked gene symbols.
 This brings you to the expression view of the gene.
 * From here you can also access the NCBI gene database containing additional information on the function of the gene and related scientific publications.
 Do this by clicking on the hyperlinked **GeneID** number in the top table.
 You'll arrive at a website that gathers all known information on genes.
 A useful section is the **Bibliography** containing short summaries of relevant scientific papers.